DRINKING WINE BRINGS PEOPLE TOGETHER

 AN UNFORGETTABLE EXPERIENCE

-My visit to the festival was an unforgettable experience that was filled with delightful flavours and engaging activities.
-The sun was just setting as I approached the festival grounds and the queues at the main entrance were already forming.
-The aroma of sizzling barbecued meat wafted through the air and instantly got my attention as I paid the minimal charge for an entry that gave me a free wine entitlement.
-Upon entering the festival, I was greeted by some colourful banners and decorations that adorned not only the main entrance but the façade surrounding it.
-The huge statue of the traditional ‘winemaker’ was attracting all of the attention and several people were busily taking photos by it.
-All of the island’s wine producers were on display and I they were featuring a myriad of wine stalls with a variety of local wines.
-Each seating area, mainly by busy restaurants, had local musicians playing live music in the background and there were also a number of other stalls selling local crafts and delicacies. Â
+The sun was just setting as I approached the festival grounds.
+Queues at the main entrance were already forming and the aroma of sizzling barbecued meat wafted through the air.
+This instantly got my attention as I paid the minimal charge for an entry that gave me a free wine entitlement.
+Upon entering the festival, I was greeted by some colourful banners and decorations.
+These adorned not only the main entrance but the façade surrounding it.
+The huge statue of the traditional ‘winemaker’, as always was attracting all of the attention.
+Several people were milling around it, busily taking photos.
+All of the island’s wine producers were on display, featuring a myriad of wine stalls with a variety of local wines.
+Each seating area, mainly by busy restaurants, had local musicians playing live music in the background.
+There were also a number of other stalls selling local crafts and delicacies.Â

 A DIVERSITY OF WINES